GetStream/stream-chat-swift/docusaurus/docs/iOS/basics/overview.md

 slug: /
 ---

-Building on top of the the Stream Chat API, the Stream Chat iOS component libraries include everything you need to build feature-rich and high-functioning chat user experiences out of the box.
+Building on top of the Stream Chat API, the Stream Chat iOS component libraries include everything you need to build feature-rich and high-functioning chat user experiences out of the box.

 We have a component libraries available for both UIKit and SwiftUI.
-Each library includes an extensive set of performant and customizable UI components which allow you to get started quickly with little to no plumbing required.
+Each library includes an extensive set of fast performing and customizable UI components which allow you to get started quickly with little to no plumbing required.
 The libraries supports:

 - Rich media messages
 - Reactions